Guilherme-Lotaif/JavaExpressionCalculator/README.md

-# Arithmetic Expressions Evaluator in Java
+# Arithmetic Integer Expressions calculator in Java

-This program was developed to solve arithmetic expressions, after checking whether the parentheses are balanced.
+This program was developed to solve arithmetic expressions, containing only integers, only after checking whether the parentheses are balanced.

 ## Key Features